jaysaurus/SailsWithHandlebarsTagLib/README.md

 (for sails 1.beta)

 ### A rudimentary Sails application that adds support for Handlebars tag libraries.
-+ adds \taglibs to the sails route
++ adds \taglib to the sails route
-+ adds a helper.js that dynamically defines all handlebar helpers within \taglibs
++ adds a helper.js that dynamically defines all handlebar helpers within \taglib
 + demonstrates a couple of simple functions within a generic taglibrary
 + renders a page using said tag librar